Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 Takes a slice of a string.

-`SUBSTRING` is considered a [discontinuous function](#discontinuous-function) if the expression is later cast to a number.
+This function is a [discontinuous function](#discontinuous-function) if later followed by a cast to a number.

 ### upper